VectorSpaceLab/EditScore/examples/OmniGen2-RL/README.md

 2. **Reinforcement Learning (RL) Fine-Tuning**: Using EditScore as a high-fidelity reward signal to train models for significantly better performance.

 ## 🛠️ Setup for Examples
-The examples require libraries for RL (trl, peft), data handling, and potentially experiment tracking.
+The examples require libraries for RL, data handling, and potentially experiment tracking.
 ```bash
 # Navigate to this directory if you are in the root
 cd examples/OmniGen2-RL